Cyber risk and advisory programs that identify security gaps and build strategies to address them.

 Phishing and business email compromise (BEC) attacks continue to be one of the most common ways for cybercriminals to gain access into your IT environment.
 In our Disrupting Initial Access threat intelligence report, TRU noted that in 2020, email accounted for 66% of all incidents we saw in customer environments and though its use decreased in 2021, we saw a resurgence of email-based malicious code (“malcode”) in 2022.
 To address this, we recommend:

 In recent years, adversaries have significantly increased their use of drive-by social engineering cyberattacks to lure victims into downloading malicious files and executing malcode.
-In fact, TRU observed that the use of drive-by social engineering cyberattacks increased from 7% in 2020 to 34% in 2021.
+In fact, TRU observed that the use of drive-by social engineering cyberattacks increased from 7% in 2020 to 34% in 2021, and continued to be the second most observed threat vector in 2022.

 In the past year, TRU has reported malware threats such as Socgholish, Gootkit Loader, and SolarMarker utilize drive-by attacks by taking advantage of cloud services and hosting fake website landing pages and using SEO poisoning to increase their organic search ranking results to evade email filtering controls.